All Episodes

 He didn't share it with anybody.

-He didn't put it online anywhere, and it was of no security danger To the U.S. uh he, you know, Hillary gets off scot-free.
+He didn't put it online anywhere, and it was of no security danger to the U.S.

 He went to jail a year.

-Uh now in the case of Michael, he went to Leavenworth for five years.
+Now, in the case of Michael, he went to Leavenworth for five years.

-Well, maybe he didn't make the right decision.
+Yeah, well, maybe he didn't make the right decision.

 I don't know why.

-And then they withheld the exculpatory of evidence, the prosecution did.
+And then they withheld exculpatory evidence.

-But I want to go through all of those military cases one by one and put them all under review.
+And I'm glad the president pardoned him, but I want to go through all of those military cases one by one and put them all under review.

 I totally agree.

-I now that he's free and the facts are coming out, you know, it really it is.
+Now that he's free and the facts are coming out, you know, it really it is.

-It was hired by the prosecution against Michael, and the the forensic expert, you know, actually gave a demonstration to the prosecution.
+And the forensic expert, you know, actually gave a demonstration to the prosecution.

-Uh, unfortunately for them, it corroborated Michael's story, and not only did they not tell the defense, then they never called him as a witness and sent him home.
+And not only did they not tell the defense, then they never called him as a witness and sent him home.

 I mean, it's pretty outrageous.

-It's uh gotta love the justice system.
+You've got to love the justice system.

-You shake your head, but uh listen, a lot I I never thought, I'll give you an example.
+Listen, I never thought, I'll give you an example.

 It's called the Innocence Project.

-I have always, my entire career been a supporter of the death penalty.
+I have always, my entire career, been a supporter of the death penalty.

-They have found so many instances with the advancement of DNA collection where all of these people have been either given life sentences or death sentences, and then years later, because DNA techniques have grown and become so far more sophisticated, where we find out innocent people are on death row or innocent people have been given life sentences.
+And then years later, because DNA techniques have grown and become so far more sophisticated, where we find out innocent people are on death row or innocent people have been given life sentences.

 And now people that have served 20 years in jail, we find out they were innocent the whole time.

-And frankly, I I'll support the death penalty, but you've got to have irrefutable evidence, something like a videotape, otherwise it's got to be life in jail.
+And frankly, I'll support the death penalty, but you've got to have irrefutable evidence, something like a videotape.

 And these techniques are getting better every day.

-Just watch forensic files any one night, and you know, you can see what they're able to do with these new you know, uh, techniques to uh extract DNA and and fibers and I mean it's pretty amazing work.
+Just watch forensic files any one night, and you can see what they're able to do with these new techniques to extract DNA and fibers.

 It's great scientific work if you like it.